 Steps to Make Easy Individual Pineapple Upside-Down Cakes

-- Started by preheating the oven to 350°F. Then, pour cake mix into a large bowl.
-Next, prepare the cake mix according to package directions, with a few minor changes.
+- Preheat the oven to 350°F. Then, pour cake mix into a large bowl and prepare it according to package directions, with a few minor changes.

 - Then, the second change is adding melted unsalted butter, instead of oil the box directions say to add.